dougeby/IntuneDocs/intune/apps-deploy.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Once you've added an app to Intune, you'll want to get it out to users and devices.
-You do this by assigning it.
+Once you've added an app to Intune, you can assign it to users and devices.

 Apps can be assigned to devices whether or not they are managed by Intune.
 Use the following table to help you understand the various options for assigning apps to users and devices: